pzellhorn/messaging-language-api/FlutterMessaging.State/database/README.md

 1\.
 Start postgres pod
 docker compose up -d

-Warning: Do not "docker compose down -v", the state is currently ephemeral and this will wipe the database
+Warning: Do not "docker compose down -v", the state of the docker pod will be wiped.
+The data will otherwise survive restarts.

 **Confirm all tables are loaded**